Powerlearnproject/se-day1-assignment-Reeni-sys/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 A vague propt is for example "Tell me about money"
 An improved one is "Provide an overview of the development of currencies from ancient times to present day highiighting key developments."
+This new prompt is more effective because it is clear, concise and complete